molecularmachinist/functional_sampling_tool/example/README.md

 fst init
 ```

 This makes a folder `epoch01`, copies the necessary files for each repetition into `epoch/repNN` and grompps the systems.
-It will also copy the `sbatch_launch.sh` into `epoch01`, with the account, email and epoch number filled in.
+It will also copy the `sbatch_launch.sh` into `epoch01`, with the epoch number filled in on the job name.

 In this case the command should actually fail, complaining about nonzero return code from grompp.
 Check the output file in the error message (e.g. `epoch01/rep01/output_grompp.txt`) to see what the error is caused by.
 It should be caused by a warning about generating velocities when using Parrinello-Rahman pressure coupling.
 In this case we know that we do want to do this.
 The system is already equilbrated, so the pressure coupling should work fine, and we do need to regenerate velocities for each repetition.
 As such this warning can be ignored.
 Do make sure that this was what caused the error, and never ignore a warning you are not sure should be ignored.